Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Conclusions and Prospects

 To find the symmetries of such systems, we developed the method utilizing canonical transformations.
-This method not only applies to a broader class of models than conventional approaches but also possesses the advantage of being systematically treated within the standard framework of canonical theory.
-First, applying this method to the spherically symmetric static mini-superspace model with Maxwell field and cosmological constant, we demonstrated that 3D Schrödinger symmetry emerges for a certain choice of $N$ and the $X$ coordinate system in mini-superspace.
-Here, the dimension of the mini-superspace increases by one for Maxwell field $A_0$, and the solution is given by the AdS-RN solution.
+This method has the advantage of being directly calculable within the standard canonical formalism but works only for certain types of theories; it is complementary to the ED-lift method, which is applicable to any potential term systematically but is considered in the lifted space.
+First, applying the canonical transformation method to the spherically symmetric static mini-superspace model with Maxwell field and cosmological constant, we demonstrated that the 3D Schrödinger symmetry emerges for a certain choice of $N$ and the $X$ coordinate system in mini-superspace.
+Here, the dimension of the mini-superspace increases by one for Maxwell field $A_0$, and the solution is given by the (A)dS-RN solution.
 Next, we analyzed the spherically symmetric static mini-superspace model coupled to $n$ massless scalar fields.
-Using a different $N$ and coordinate system $Y$ than before, we showed that $(n+2)$D Schrödinger symmetry arises.
+Using a different $N$ and coordinate system $Y$ than before, we showed that the $(n+2)$D Schrödinger symmetry arises.
 Solving this model yielded the JNW solution and its ``interior" solution in a unified manner.

-Taking the matter decoupling limit, both become vacuum mini-superspace models, yielding the 2D Schrödinger symmetry for different lapses and mini-superspace coordinate systems.
-This suggests the covariance of Schrödinger symmetry in the mini-superspace.
-Thus, the result that Schrödinger symmetry is obtained for mini-superspaces with different dimensions and different types of matter fields, along with its covariance, supports the robustness of the emergence of Schrödinger symmetry in the fluid limit.
+Taking the matter decoupling limit and setting the cosmological constant to zero, both models become the same one, the vacuum mini-superspace model.
+Then, the 2D Schrödinger symmetry is obtained for different lapses and different mini-superspace coordinate systems.
+This fact can be interpreted as partially reflecting the covariance of Schrödinger symmetry in the mini-superspace.

+Thus, the result that Schrödinger symmetry is obtained for mini-superspaces with different dimensions and different types of matter fields partially supports the robustness of the emergence of Schrödinger symmetry in the fluid limit.